Nukesor/sticker-finder/README.md

 ## Features:

-- Inline query search by text, emoji, stickerset name and title.
+- Inline query search by tags, text, emoji, stickerset name and title.
 - Fuzzy searching to match similar words or typos.
+- Multi language support (with English as default and fallback)
 - Tagging of single stickers or whole sets.
 - Random tagging of stickers if you're bored.
 - Sticker set addition in direct conversations.